 Before you decide on your favorite RV holding tank heating pads, there are a few additional things to consider.
 Check out these key facts before we dive into our list of products.

 Your holding tank pads can be powered by either DC or AC power.
-It is rare that they can be powered by both, so this means that the power option you choose matters.
+They can rarely be powered by both, so this means that the power option you choose matters.
 If you are planning to be hooked up to shore power for most of your trip, then AC is the best way to go.

 However, if you are hoping to boondock in the winter, you will want a tank heater independent of any shore power.
 DC power will be your best bet, though you will need to keep in mind how many batteries you have aboard your RV and how many amps they can handle.